ioBroker/ioBroker.repositories/README.md

   * That's it.
 Encryption before storing the fields and decryption before adapter is executed is done automatically.
   * If you have an older implementation that uses encrypt/decrypt functions in index(_m).html and in main.js you can just convert to this by remiving the extra encrypt/decrypt alls in all places and do the above
 * add all editable fields from index_m.html to io-package native with their default values
 * **You need to make sure to clean up ALL resources in "unload".
 Clear all Timers, Intervals, close serial ports and servers and end everything.
-Else this will break the compact mode**
+Else this will break the compact mode** (or also see next point!)
+* Use adapter.setTimeout/setInterval and corresponding clear Methods to create timers and intervals that are automatically cleaned up when the adapter gets unloaded and make sure to not start new timers/intervals after adapter is stopped already.
+This can help in many cases and is near to a drop in replacement for Timers from Node.js (but it is NOT an object, so the methjods on Timer objects will not work!)
 * **Please test in compact mode!** Especially starting, running, stopping adapter and verify that nothing runs any longer and no logs are triggered and also a new start works.
 * Be careful with "setObject" because it overwrites the object and (especially in js-controller < 2.2) custom settings like history may be removed by this!
 Use setObjectNotExists or read the object to detect if it exists and use extendObject to update.
 * get familiar with the "ack" concept of ioBroker.
 Adapters normally set all "final" values with ack=true and these are mostly ignored in onStateChange handlers. ack=false are commands that normally are handled by Adapters.